LloydCosta87/devops-23-24-JPE-1231838/CA4/Part2/readme.md

 3. **Access the Application**

-    Open a web browser and navigate to `http://localhost:8080` to access the Spring application.
+    Open a web browser and navigate to `http://localhost:8080/basic-0.0.1-SNAPSHOT/` to access the Spring application.
-    You can also access the H2 database console at `http://localhost:8082` with the JDBC URL `jdbc:h2:tcp://localhost:9092/./jpadb`.
+    You can also access the H2 database console at `http://localhost:8082` and connect to the database `jpadb ` with the JDBC URL `jdbc:h2:tcp://db:9092/~/jpadb`.

 ### Publishing the Docker Images to Docker Hub